MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/deploy-application.md

 ## Deploy application properties

-- Deployment Name: The desired name for the new deployment that'll be shown in the Configuration Manager console.
+- Deployment Name: The desired name for the new deployment that will be shown in the Configuration Manager console.

 - Application: The display name or ID of an existing application.